sphinx.ext.autodoc – Include documentation from docstrings

 suppress_warnings

-autodoc supports to suppress warning messages via suppress_warnings.
-It allows following warnings types in addition:
+autodoc supports suppressing warning messages via suppress_warnings.
+It defines the following additional warnings types:

 • autodoc